longhoag/3110-Project/README.md

 ![Screenshot 2024-04-20 at 12 24 54 AM](https://github.com/longhoag/3110-Project/assets/99232763/8d92d97b-cb37-4b2d-8c9f-8bcc0e240e63)

 The NFA design and rules for recognizing the input strings are based on Python documentations for Integer literals and floating point literals above.
 You can trace the branches of the NFA designs to see how we follow the Python documentation.

+# 🔥 Information regarding the project

+- The project code including the extra credit task is included in the main.py file
+- Our group name: Lost at C
+- Members: Long Hoang, Joseph Scott
+- Tasks completed by all members: NFA designs, coding and debugging, drafting final report to README file